tianyi17/tianyi17.github.io/_pages/about.md

 Research Interests
 ---
 * Transportation-Cyber-Physical Systems (T-CPS)
-* Machine Learning and Data Science for Modeling and Control of Traffic
+* Automated and connected vehicles
-* Traffic Estimation and Modeling
+* Traffic modeling and control
-* Sustainable Urban Mobility
 * AI in Transportation
-* Transportation Safety
+* Urban mobility solutions
+* Traffic safety and sustainable transportation

 I have interned and conducted research at Futurewei Technologies Research Lab, the Washington State Department of Transportation, and China Railway First Group.
 These experiences have provided me with valuable insights into the transportation industry and its challenges.